 1. The Deficit Reduction Act (DRA) signed into law on February 8, 2006 requires that SSA conduct pre-effectuation reviews on 20 percent of initial SSI allowances at the state disability determination service level in fiscal year 2006.
-This number grows to 50 percent of allowances in fiscal year 2008 and thereafter.11 These are cases in which SSA has determined that the person is eligible for benefits but now must review a percentage of those decisions prior to finalizing the allowances.
+This number grows to 50 percent of allowances in fiscal year 2008 and thereafter.11 These are cases in which SSA has determined that the person is eligible for benefits and SSA now must review a percentage of those decisions prior to finalizing the allowances.
 Under the new rules, SSA must review these cases for accuracy (and possibly change its decision) prior to issuing the decision.

 2. Also in the DRA, Congress changed how SSI lump sum benefits are to be paid to recipients.
 Under the change, SSA is required to issue lump sum retroactive awards beginning with a first payment equivalent to three months of benefits.
 This previously had been 12 months.12 The underlying provision that the DRA changed makes clear that in cases where the amount of the first installment payment works a hardship for the individual because he or she has debts that need to be repaid, SSA will provide a higher amount to help cover these debts.13 Until now, because the first installment equaled up to 12 months of benefits, few new SSI recipients apparently have needed to avail themselves of the ability to request that SSA issue a different, higher amount.
-Now that the first installment will be
+Now that the first installment will be limited to three months of SSI benefits (even though SSI disability beneficiaries may have been made to wait much longer than that to begin receiving benefits and thus may have incurred substantial debts), it is likely that many more beneficiaries will need to ask SSA to make the special determination and issue a larger first payment.
+This will be a new workload for SSA staff.